Tips To Avoid The 5 Most Common Hazards At A Surface Mine

 TIP! – Also, be sure that ladder rungs and steps are free from debris or slippery material.
 Take extra precautions and move patiently and deliberately when conditions are wet or muddy.

-How to Recognize and Avoid Hand Tool Hazards
+3 – How to Recognize and Avoid Hand Tool Hazards

 MSHA classifies hand tool injuries when they are “related to non-powered tools when being used as hand tools.”
 These types of hand tool hazards do not include “electric tools or air-powered tools.”
 Some of the most commonly reported hand tool injuries are the result of improper use of pry bars and hammers.

 Pry bars are a type of metal rod often used to apply added force through leverage to clear debris from machinery or move a damaged machine component.
 Miners are commonly injured when a pry bar they are using unexpectedly releases or slips, causing a fall that puts the miner in a very dangerous situation.
-Serious and fatal injuries have been reported of miners being impaled on a pry bar, falling into moving machinery, or being crushed under equipment as a result of improver pry bar use.
+Serious and fatal injuries have been reported of miners being impaled on a pry bar, falling into moving machinery, or being crushed under equipment as a result of improper pry bar use.

 Use of hammers to strike metal machine parts also creates a metal-on-metal hazard.
 Depending upon the metal’s hardness and force applied during hammer use, metal from either the hammer or the object being stricken can shear off at very high velocity risking injury.